EcomDev/testcontainer-magento-data/README.md

 For now only `2.4.7` tags have `sampledata` (e.g. `2.4.7-p3-sampledata`) variation, as on previous version sample data deploy fails.

 ### Container images
+Container images are generated under such naming schema:
+`ghcr.io/ecomdev/testcontainer-magento-data/[IMAGE_NAME]`

+With the following `IMAGE_NAME` variations:
-- **ghcr.io/ecomdev/testcontainer-magento-mysql** - Pre-populated MariaDB database container with relevant Magento schema and data
+- `mysql` - Pre-populated MariaDB database container with relevant Magento schema and data
-- **ghcr.io/ecomdev/testcontainer-magento-mariadb** - Pre-populated MariaDB database container with relevant Magento schema and data
+- `mariadb` - Pre-populated MariaDB database container with relevant Magento schema and data
-- **ghcr.io/ecomdev/testcontainer-magento-opensearch** - Pre-populated OpenSearch container with relevant Magento indexes based on db data
+- `opensearch` - Pre-populated OpenSearch container with relevant Magento indexes based on db data

 ## Usage in PHP